We all have been degraded. We all will be the greatest. - The Maine

 July 1st, 84

 Clove longed for an agonized scream, for a petty victim to beg for their last breaths.
-The exercise she'd set up was good for her visual tension, but failed to deliver in other departments.
+The exercise she'd set up was good for her visual tension, but failed to deliver in all functional capacities.
 Still, Clove couldn't tell Cato that.
 She had promised to work on loosening her dependence on the parlor tricks, on the cheap magician's paltry efforts that kept her from enfolding on herself.

 If Cato knew how desperate she got, he might actually have the gall to leave her, but he was a sucker and she was sweet as pie.